Italy: Monuments and Masterpieces

 ARTH – 480: Tour Italy: Monuments and Masterpieces

-Cost: $2000 Includes accommodation, breakfasts, train travel, activities and select meals.
-(Price not inclusive of flight).
+Cost: $1800 Includes accommodation, breakfasts, one lunch or dinner per day, train travel, and activities (Price not inclusive of flight).

-Registration: Register for this great opportunity during Spring Advising for your fall ’16 schedule!
-Registration deadline: Sept.
-1 2016.
+Registration: Register for this great opportunity during Fall Advising for your spring ’18 schedule!
+Registration deadline: Jan.
+23, 2018.

 Credits: 3 Art History Credits

-Will will begin our visit to each city with a walking tour, to learn about the city’s history and to develop an understanding of its layout.
-Days will be filled with activities – evenings will be free time to explore the nightlife.
+You will meet your teacher at Milano Centrale, the main train station, and will quickly be whisked away to Bologna where we will begin our adventure.
+In each city you will receive a walking tour to learn about the city’s history and to develop an understanding of its layout.
+Days will be filled with activities – evenings will be free for your to explore local nightlife.

 Ask a Question: